dont-wait/.NET/README.md

 ## You will find in this repo:

-### Ban quyen thuoc ve Thay giao.lang - than tuong cua toi
-* NetBeans Apache Ant project including JUnit Test
+* Visual studio solution project
-* .gitignore file for NetBeans project
+* .gitignore file for Visual studio project
 * README.md - this file itself - using Markdown language